folkengine/smartcitiesdata-wiki/Glossary.md

 # Redis (Remote Dictionary Server)
 An in-memory data structure project implementing a distributed, in-memory key-value database with optional durability.

+# Restful API
+Representational state transfer(REST) is a software architectural style that defines a set of constraints to be used for creating Web Services.
+Web services that conform to the REST architectural style, called RESTful Web services, provide interoperability between computer systems on the internet.

 # S3
 Amazon Simple Storage Service (Amazon S3)
 Storage for the internet.
 You can use it to store and retrieve any amount of data at any time, from anywhere on the web.